 What Is Seasoning an Electric Smoker

 I’m sure you have heard ‘seasoning an electric smoker’ a thousand times.
 But do you ever wonder what seasoning your smoker actually means?

 Seasoning means cleaning your smoker by using a thorough process.
 This process cleans any factory residue that may be residing inside the smoker.
 Seasoning also helps to dry the paint inside the chamber.

 You may wonder, ‘what’s the necessity of all these?
 I just bought it!’
 In truth, it’s one of the most crucial parts before you get started.
-Before moving to the ‘how to do’ part, let me tell you why you should do it in the first place.
+Now, let me tell you why you should do it in the first place.

 Last but not least, seasoning provides a good starting base for your food.
 The wood chips inside created an initial flavor that your food absorbs when you smoke for the first time.
 It’s like a kick-start for preparing excellent smoked meals without any hiccups on the way.